microsoft/code-with-engineering-playbook/continuous-integration/dev-sec-ops/penetration-testing/penetration_testing.md

-# Penetration testing
+# Penetration Testing

 A penetration test is a simulated attack against your application to check for exploitable security issues.
 For further reading  see [CSEDevSecOps PenetrationTesting Scenarios](https://github.com/microsoft/CSEDevSecOps/tree/master/Scenarios/PenetrationTesting)

-## Why Penetration testing[The Why]
+## Why Penetration Testing[The Why]

 Penetration testing performed on a running application.
 As such, it tests the application E2E with all of its layers.
 It's output is a real simulated attack on the application that succeeded, therefore it is a critical issue in your application and should be addressed as soon as possible.

-## Applying Penetration testing [the how]
+## Applying Penetration Testing [the how]

 Many organizations perform manual penetration testing.
 But new vulnerabilities found every day.
 Therefore, it is a good practice to have an automated penetration testing performed.
 To achieve this automation use penetration testing tools to uncover vulnerabilities, such as unsanitized inputs that are susceptible to code injection attacks.
 Insights provided by the penetration test can then be used to fine-tune your WAF security policies and patch detected vulnerabilities.

-## Dependency and Container scanning and Tools
+## Penetration Testing Frameworks and Tools

 Use the tools and pipelines as suggested in [CSEDevSecOps PenetrationTesting Scenarios](https://github.com/microsoft/CSEDevSecOps/tree/master/Scenarios/PenetrationTesting)